-Retirees who receive a TRSL disability benefit will have these benefits terminated if they become employed in the field of public or private education, unless they have converted to a service retirement (see page 17).
+Retirees who receive a TRSL disability benefit will have these benefits terminated if they become employed in the field of public or private education, unless they have converted to a service retirement.
 However, these retirees can have earnings outside the education field, but there is a limit on the amount that can be earned.